-The Composition Program offers a range of intermediate and advanced courses that are ideal for undergraduates who want to develop their ability to write prose, prepare to teach, or improve their ability to compose in traditional or digital media.
+If you are just looking for a good writing-intensive course to take, we offer many intermediate and advanced courses that are ideal for undergraduates who want to develop their ability to write prose, prepare to teach, learn about specific types of public and professional writing, or improve their ability to compose in traditional or digital media.
 Our courses explore expository writing, style, pedagogy, rhetoric, digital media, and more.

 Below are sample course descriptions for regularly offered courses.
 Since course descriptions may change from term to term, check the Dietrich School course descriptions for the term when you are registering.